-- RG 146.107 Before applying to ASIC to have a training course or assessment service reregistered, course providers and individual assessors should ensure that their courses or assessment services are current and comply with the training standards: see RG 146.103.
-It is a requirement of re-registration that training courses and assessment services are current and comply with the training standards. - RG 146.108 Training courses or assessment services that are not re-registered within the timeframes specified in RG 146.106 will be removed from the ASIC Training Register as a current training course or assessment service. - RG 146.109 The re-registration requirements for training courses and assessment services in RG 146.106, together with the ongoing obligation to notify us where significant changes have been made to a training course or assessment service in RG 146.104, ensure that the ASIC Training Register is kept up-to-date.
+- RG 146.113 Before applying to ASIC to have a training course or assessment service re-registered, course providers and individual assessors should ensure that their courses or assessment services are current and comply with the training standards: see RG 146.109.
+It is a requirement of re-registration that training courses and assessment services are current and comply with the training standards. - RG 146.114 Training courses or assessment services that are not re-registered within the timeframes specified in RG 146.112 will be removed from the ASIC Training Register as a current training course or assessment service. - RG 146.115 The re-registration requirements for training courses and assessment services in RG 146.112, together with the ongoing obligation to notify us where significant changes have been made to a training course or assessment service in RG 146.110, ensure that the ASIC Training Register is kept up-to-date.

-How authorised assessors register or re-register training courses or offer an assessment service
+How authorised assessors register or re-register training courses or offer an assessment service assessment services with ASIC can be downloaded from our website at www.asic.gov.au/fstraining.

-RG 146.110 To register or re-register a training course or assessment service on the ASIC Training Register, the authorised assessor must complete an application form and provide all necessary information required by us to decide whether the training course or assessment service should be placed, or remain, on the ASIC Training Register.
-The application form for lodging training courses or assessment services with ASIC can be downloaded from our website at www.asic.gov.au/fstraining.
+RG 146.116 To register or re-register a training course or assessment service on the ASIC Training Register, the authorised assessor must complete an application form and provide all necessary information required by us to decide whether the training course or assessment service should be placed, or remain, on the ASIC Training Register.
+The application form for lodging training courses or